Persimmon leads FTSE lower on Osborne, Carney comments

 “This is a sector that’s very much supported by government policy and there has been a lot of speculation that it’s turning into a bubble.”

-Trading volumes in Persimmon stood at 208 percent of its 90-day daily average, with those for Bellway, Bovis and Barratt between 102 percent and 155 percent, against 77 percent and 85 percent respectively for the FTSE 100 and FTSE 250.
+Trading volumes in Persimmon stood at 1-1/2 times its 90-day daily average, with those for Bellway, Bovis and Barratt between 80 percent and 114 percent, against some 50 percent for both the FTSE 100 and FTSE 250 indexes.

 Sentiment in the sector was also hit by comments from BoE governor Mark Carney that he sees no need for more bond-buying stimulus given the recovering economy.

-The FTSE 100 closed down 52.93 points, or 0.8 percent, at 6,512.66 points, pressured by a 1.7 percent drop in miners as investors, anxious over budget and debt negotiations in Washington, sold out of cyclical shares.
+The FTSE 100 was down 48.33 points, or 0.7 percent, at 6,517.26 by 1440 GMT, pressured by a 1.9 percent drop in miners as investors, anxious over budget and debt negotiations in Washington, sold out of cyclical shares.

 The fiscal issues which Washington is up against have increasingly unsettled investors since the U.S. Federal Reserve’s surprise decision to keep its economic stimulus programme of bond-buying, which has driven a global equities rally, unchanged for now.